September 4, 2018

 Level Four: Assumes responsibility for the performance and results of the entire team.
 Willing to provide immediate feedback on individual and team performance.
 Ensures the consequences associated with behaviour and performance are appropriate and understood.

 Definition: Listens; speaks and writes concisely and with clarity.

-All of the above.
+Level Three: All of the above.
 Increases the value of information by providing sound interpretation.
-Uses personal and organisational knowledge to enhance the value of information for others.
+Uses personal and organizational knowledge to enhance the value of information for others.
 Willing to make their point with resistant audiences.

 Definition: Responds constructively to situations with high pressure, emotions or conflict.

 Level One: Adjusts comfortably to demanding and difficult situations.
 Focused on resolving issues rather than defending positions.